Last Updated on by

 Unlike many low-cut models, the Darn Tough Quarter Cushion feels and performs like a full-length hiking sock that’s merely been trimmed down to suit the stylistic tastes of those who prefer to a shorter cut.
 As such, it offers much better comfort, moisture management, and cushioning than other trail shoe socks and also more in the way of durability.

-Importantly, the DT Quarter Cushion also features an extra inch and a half of material above the ankle, thereby offering a happy-medium for trail shoe wearers looking for something between a low-cut, “invisible” sock and full-length varieties.
+Importantly, the Darn Tough Quarter Cushion also features an extra inch and a half of material above the ankle, thereby offering a happy-medium for trail shoe wearers looking for something between a low-cut, “invisible” sock and full-length varieties.

-It’s warmer than ultra-light models like the Smartwool PhD Micro and doesn’t offer as quite as much protection as the FITS Quarter Sock (above), but makes up for these shortcomings with impressive durability and extra cushioning.
+It’s warmer than ultra-light models like the Smartwool PhD Outdoor Micro and doesn’t offer as quite as much protection as the FITS Quarter Sock (above), but makes up for these shortcomings with impressive durability for strenuous wear and extra cushioning (padding) for boots and different foot types.

 Where to Buy?
 You can pick up these socks directly via Darn Tough online here.